A Glorious Tribute on Memorial Day

 - Written by Joanne Wallenstein

-2016 Revaluation: I would like to start by providing highlights of the timeline for the 2016 Village-wide reassessment over the coming two months.
-The tentative assessment roll will be filed on June 1st, as required, and notices of the 2016 assessments are expected to be mailed on June 2nd.
+2016 Revaluation: The tentative assessment roll will be filed on June 1st, as required, and notices of the 2016 assessments are expected to be mailed on June 2nd.

 As is the case every year, residents are entitled to grieve their assessments.
 Pursuant to New York State law, grievances can be filed with the Village Assessor's office between June 1st and the third Tuesday in June, or June 21st for this year's statutory grievance deadline.
 The Village Board does not have the authority to modify the dates established in accordance with NYS law.